 Garmin offers a plethora of GPS devices which can be used in various environments.
-The motorcycle community has adopted devices such as the Garmin Zumo, Montana, Oregon and GPSMAP Csx for their motorcycle needs.
-However, each of these devices was originally envisioned and developed by Garmin to be used as the primary device in either the motorcycling, hiking or adventure community.
-The Garmin Zumo is the only model that was specifically created for motorcycle users.
+For example, the motorcycle community has adopted devices such as the Garmin Zumo, Montana, Oregon and GPSMAP Csx for their motorcycle needs.
+However, each of these devices was originally developed to be used as a primary device in either the motorcycling, hiking or adventure community.
+The Garmin Zumo is the only model that was specifically modified for motorcycle users.
 In turn, it came from the aviation side of their business and was called the Garmin Aera.
-Over time, riders found that some devices could be deployed for multiple uses and began to customize their GPS in order to have one device "do everything".
+Over time, riders found that some GPS could be deployed for multiple uses and began to customize their GPS to have one device "do everything".

 Intended Use of Garmin City Navigator (CNNT) and Garmin Topo